NotWoods/unity-polygon-2d-editor/README.md

 Just **[download the script](PolygonMesh2D.cs)** and place it somewhere inside your Unity project's assets.
 Everything needed in contained within one file.

 Use the component by dragging it onto a GameObject or by using the Add Component dialog.
+This will automatically add a Polygon Collider 2D component if it isn't already present.

+In the Polygon Collider 2D Component, click the "Edit Collider" button to adjust the shape of the collider.
+The mesh will autoatically adjust itself to fill the collider.

 ## Licensing